 4. You Can Plan Your Wedding Near Sunset

 Many brides and grooms want a sunset wedding, but natural light is vital for quality portraits.
 If you take care of all the portraits before the ceremony, you have the flexibility to plan your wedding near sunset.
 Natural light is not needed after the ceremony.
-If you still want to wait to see each other until the ceremony, that’s ok, just plan your wedding earlier in the day so that there is at least 2 hours of daylight post-ceromony for your portraits.
+If you still want to wait to see each other until the ceremony, that’s ok, just plan your wedding earlier in the day so that there are at least 2 hours of daylight post-ceremony for your portraits.